 Artists interested in being part of a combined professional training and performing program are invited to apply for our Young Professional Artists Program that takes place in Pittsburgh as part of Pittsburgh Festival Opera’s 2018 summer festival activities.
+Pittsburgh Festival Opera is chiefly a professional company, though we are proud to make the education of emerging professional singers a large part of what we do.

 The program, which runs from 11 June–22 July 2018, is intended for Resident, Featured, Studio, and Apprentice Artists (singers, pianists and stage directors) with opportunities for solo performance with orchestra for all participants.